saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-30-napalm_and_nxos.md

                            'ptag': '20'}}}
 </pre>

-This option is not implemented for all CLI commands, so your mileage may vary.
+NX-OS does not have this option implemented for all CLI commands, so your mileage may vary.
 The <b>show ip interfaces brief | json</b> command is supported for instance, but the <b>show ip bgp summary | json</b> is not.
 In those cases, it might help to look at textFSM or see if you can get by with some simple string methods.

 ## Configuring the device